 Although encompassing the same group performance expectations as the on-level choir courses listed above, this course has an added emphasis on proficiency of repertoire, advanced technical skills, advanced theory and aural skills, critical performance evaluation, and the development of a personal portfolio demonstrating the development of advanced comprehensive individual musicianship.
 Students in Choir IV Honors will be required to complete a culminating project based on student interest and musical knowledge.
 This is a full-year course.
-Attendance at all outside of school rehearsals and performances is required.
-Course placement is determined by audition.
-Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 10)
+Attendance at all outside of school rehearsals and performances will be required to fulfill all course objectives.
+Class placement is determined by audition.
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs.
+(See Consumable Supply Fees.)